PeterVRC/Neptune-4-Pro---Power-usage-tests/README.md

    The X,Y,Z Axis have not been Homed, so the Stepper Motors are not in "Hold" mode now, thus less total power is in use - for now.

-2. Idle Power when the Steppers are being "Held", which is the more normal state they are typically in.
-Once Homed the Steppers are left "Held":

-   22.5W

-3. Home ALL.
+2. Home ALL.
 The X&Y Axis move together, but then only the Z Axis moves to complete this:

    31W

+3. Idle Power when the Steppers are being "Held", which is the more normal state they are typically in - especially after being "Homed" (all).

+   22.5W

 4. X or Y Axis motion - medium speed.
 Each Stepper Motor uses 5W - 7W more than at "hold" to move at a medium speed pace.